"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Frequency-differentiated integral equation solutions

-where $C_j = C_j(\Gamma,m)$, $j=2,3$, are positive constants independent of $\omega$, and where in the last step we used again that the single-layer operator $S_0$ is a bounded operator on $L^2(\Gamma)$~\cite{Verchota:84}.
-This establishes the second inequality in \Cref{SK_deriv_bounds} and thus completes the proof of the Lemma. \end{proof}
+where $C_j = C_j(\Gamma,m)$, $j=2,3$, are positive constants independent of $\omega$, and where in the last step we used once again the boundedness~\eqref{single_layer_uniform} in norm enjoyed by the single-layer operator $S_0$.
+This establishes the second inequality in \Cref{SK_deriv_bounds} and it completes the proof of the Lemma. \end{proof}